 It is proposed that the new company is provided with the power to appoint a Stakeholder Governor to the Council of Governors.
-This proposal has been developed following feedback from staff and governors.
-Initial informal feedback about the proposal from governors has been positive.
+This proposal was developed following feedback from staff and governors.

 As the provider of estates and facilities services for the Trust, the new company will be an important stakeholder in HDFT.
 Harrogate Healthcare Facilities Management Limited will have an interest in the success of HDFT and provision of high quality healthcare.
-Further it is also recognised that the staff employed by the company, many of whom will be former HDFT employees, will integral to the success of the Trust and these staff will have daily contact with patients and visitors to the Trust.
+Further it is also recognised that the staff employed by the company, many of whom will be former HDFT employees, will be integral to the success of the Trust and these staff will have daily contact with patients and visitors to the Trust.